isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 Only if Ms. Setsuko had not come....
 My one-sided assumption grew stronger every day.
 It was a complete misunderstanding, but my sense of justice had urged me to do it.

 She said, “I also hear that he will be visiting our school in particular.
 He asked us to bring your essays to his hotel tonight, because he is eager to read your writings.
-So I will bring them to him.”
+So, I will bring them to him.”

 Mr. Kawabata Yasunari, the president of the Japan Pen Club, visiting Okinawa had been reported in all the newspapers.
 He requested to visit Airakuen apart from his schedules, also meet the students of Sumii Elementary and Junior High School.